gdanylov/NLP-Disaster-Tweets/README.md

 # NLP-Disaster-Tweets

-Information about the Kaggle Competiton can be found here: kaggle(https://www.kaggle.com/competitions/nlp-getting-started/overview)
+Information about the Kaggle competiton can be found here: https://www.kaggle.com/competitions/nlp-getting-started/overview